SucceedAI/ai-proxy-server/readme.md

 # AI Proxy Server

-Simple backend proxy API to handle requests between a client app and AI 3rd-party provider APIs (such as OpenAI or Anthropic's Claude).
+Simple backend proxy API to handle requests between a client app and AI 3rd-party provider APIs (such as OpenAI and Anthropic's Claude).

 At the moment, it includes the following AI APIs: